perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

          <data>Long string, seen as: hexadecimal in PLIST file editors and as Base64 in plain text editors</data>
 </dict>
 ```
 **Important**: Don't forget to add (ACPI folder and config.plist) the SSDT-BRG0.aml file in which you must check the IOReg path to the graphics card as explained above.
+DeviceProperties method usually fails without this SSDT.

 Reboot.
-If everything goes fine, you will see that fans are spinning all the time with a very low sound, base temperature rarely exceeds 40º (when there is not high graphics load) and test scores have not changed.
+If everything goes fine, you will see that fans are spinning all the time with a very low sound, base temperature rarely exceeds 45º (when there is not high graphics load) and test scores have not changed.

-Note: slight errors in the hexadecimal string can lead to a black screen when reaching the Desktop, it is highly recommended to have an EFI that works and can boot macOS on a USB device or another disk in case of problems.
+_Note_: slight errors in the hexadecimal string can lead to a black screen when reaching the Desktop, it is highly recommended to have a working EFI to boot macOS on a USB device or another disk in case of problems.

 ---